HenriqueNiero/Krill/README.md

 ## :woman_technologist: USING

-Krill can be run with the command line in a linux terminal
+Krill can be run with command line in a linux terminal

 ```
 cd /path/to/folder/where/Krill/was/downloaded/